cozie-app/cozie-apple-website/docs/_FAQ.md

   - Make sure the JSON file for the watch survey is reachable.
   - Make sure the JSON file for the watch survey is valid JSON and correctly formatted.
   - Firewalls can also cause this error, e.g., in mainland China.

+* Is it possible to call the function that pulls the GPS location, heart rate data,etc in a set interval without the participant interacting with the survey?
+ - Well, having a live stream of all data is the dream.
+We've been working on that for a while.
+Here is the result:
+All HealthKit data is submitted twice: When the watch survey is submitted.
+In that case, the prefix is ws_, e.g., ws_heart_rate.
+And then the HealthKit data is submitted a second time with the prefix ts_, e.g., ts_heart_rate. ts_ data has various triggers, e.g., when you open the app, when press the sync buttons in the app, sometimes it is sent in the background.
+You can check what triggered the transmission of the data and when it arrived in the database with the fields with the postfix _trigger and _lambda, e.g., ts_heart_rate_trigger and ts_heart_rate_lambda or ws_heart_rate_trigger and ws_heart_rate_lambda or.
+You can increase the chances of the data being sent by using the iPhone.
+Because Cozie can only access HealthKit data when the phone is unlocked.
+But in my experience, the ws_ data has the highest update frequency provided participants are reminded every hour.
+For location, you already know about ws_latitude and ws_longitude.
+There is also ts_latitude, and ts_longitude.
+These are location data that are sent when you are changing your location.
+The minimum location change is 10m.
+It works good enough to send a push notification while people are commuting.
+I don't exactly know how little location change it takes for the location data to be sent. (edited)